Nursing Home Executive Director – A Day in the Life

 Nursing home administrators typically perform the following daily tasks:

-Nursing home executives can also specialize in a particular area such as healthcare financial management, healthcare informatics, gerontology, personnel management, or healthcare law.
-But in modern nursing home facilities, executive directors are increasingly expected to have familiarity with all of these aspects, as well as the agility to manage each of them as they fit into the wider organization.
+Nursing home executives can also specialize in a particular area, such as healthcare financial management, healthcare informatics, gerontology, personnel management, or healthcare law.
+But in modern nursing home facilities, executive directors are increasingly expected to be familiar with all of these aspects and agile enough to manage each one as it fits into the wider organization.

 Required Skills and Knowledge

-Nursing home administrators need a solid foundation in both clinical and business-minded skills.
-While they may not spend much time at a patient’s bedside, nursing home administrators are largely responsible for the type of care their facility’s residents receive.
+Nursing home administrators need a solid foundation in clinical and business-minded skills.
+While they may not spend much time at a patient’s bedside, they are largely responsible for the type of care their facility’s residents receive.
 This is a leadership position that requires time management, communication, multitasking, and empathy.

 The precise balance of those priorities has been distilled into a federally provisioned practice called the Quality Assurance and Performance Improvement (QAPI).
 Through a five-piece framework provided by the Centers for Medicare and Medicaid Services (CMS), nursing home administrators are advised to take a systematic and data-driven approach to improving safety and quality in their facilities, while also including staff in practical and creative problem-solving.
 Prospective nursing home administrators should not be surprised to find “QAPI proficiency” on the listed requirements of job postings.